How to Crochet the Waffle Stitch (Step by Step Tutorial)

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please visit my Privacy Policy for disclosures and more information.

-If you have never crocheted this fun stitch, let’s learn it together.
+If you have not crocheted this fun stitch, let’s learn it together.
 We will walk through how to crochet the waffle stitch with this step-by-step photo tutorial which also includes photos for left-handers!

 Waffle Stitch Crochet

-The waffle pattern looks great in a variety of different yarns and differnt yarn sizes and it can be used in many different types of projects.
+The waffle pattern looks great in a variety of different yarns and different yarn sizes and it can be used in many kinds of projects like scarves, baby blankets, hats and more.

 Once you have it down, head over to the Crochet Waffle Stitch Dishcloth Pattern, which is a free crochet pattern, to make something lovely using the waffle stitch!